Jordan-Kronecker invariants of Lie algebra representations and degrees of invariant polynomials: Introduction

-Namely, let $\rho : \mathfrak{g} \to \gl (V)$ be a linear representation of a finite-dimensional Lie algebra $\mathfrak{g}$ on a finite-dimensional vector space $V$.
-With this representation and an arbitrary element $x \in V$ we can naturally assign the operator $R_x : \mathfrak{g} \to V$ defined by $R_x (\xi) = \rho(\xi) x$.
-Consider a pair of such operators $R_x, R_a$ and the pencil $R_x+\lambda R_a=R_{x+\lambda a}$ generated by them.
-It is well known that such a pencil can be completely characterised by a collection of quite simple invariants: elementary divisors and minimal indices (see Section~\ref{S:JK_Operator} for details).
-We will show how some important and interesting properties of $\rho$ are related with and can be derived from the invariants of such a pencil $R_{x+\lambda a}$ generated by a generic pair $(x,a)\in V\times V$.
+Our construction can be outlined as follows.
+Let $\rho : \mathfrak{g} \to \gl (V)$ be a linear representation of a finite-dimensional Lie algebra $\mathfrak{g}$ on a finite-dimensional vector space $V$.
+To this representation and an arbitrary element $x \in V$, one can naturally associate an operator $R_x : \mathfrak{g} \to V$ defined by $R_x (\xi) = \rho(\xi) x$.
+Consider a pair of such operators $R_a, R_b$ and the pencil $R_a+\lambda R_b=R_{a+\lambda b}$ generated by them.
+It is well known that such a pencil can be completely characterized by a collection of quite simple numerical invariants (see Section~\ref{S:JK_Operator} for details).
+In the present paper we show that many important and interesting properties of the representation $\rho : \mathfrak{g} \to \gl (V)$ are related to and can be derived from the invariants of such a pencil $R_{a+\lambda b}$ generated by a generic pair $(a,b)\in V\times V$.
+In particular, one of our main results gives lower bounds for degrees of invariant polynomials of the representation $\rho$ in terms of the numerical invariants of the associated pair of operators $R_a, R_b$ (Theorem~\ref{T:SumDeg_Polyn}).
+Furthermore, we show that these lower bounds are exact if and only if the invariant polynomials of $\rho$ are independent outside of a subset of codimension $\geq 2$ (Theorem \ref{thm2}).
+Finally, we prove that under certain additional assumptions our bound is exact if and only if the algebra of invariant polynomials of $\rho$ is freely generated (Theorem~\ref{thm3}).
+This generalizes several previously known results (see, in particular, \cite{Ooms2, JS, OVDB}) which relate polynomiality of the algebra of invariants with the \textit{sum} of degrees of the invariants (while our statements concern \textit{individual} invariants).
+In the last Section \ref{S:SumsStandRepr} we show that our results have quite non-trivial implications already in the case of standard representations of simple Lie groups.

+\textbf{Acknowledgements} The work of A.\,V.~Bolsinov and I.\,K.~Kozlov was supported by the Russian Science Foundation (project No.17-11-01303).